bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-development-kit-bdk.md

 The musig too, BIP has been merged now.
 We are hearing that there will be a multi-sig hardware wallet coming out eventually.
 So everything will happen eventually.

+Adam Jonas: 00:30:48

+Really?
+It would happen eventually?

+Mark Erhardt: 00:30:50

 Well, it's starting to look more ready than it used to.
 So I think there's quite the charm of having this generic descriptor-based approach.
 I think more people should look at BDK.